MayaVB/CP-Gating-Diffusion/README.md

-# Adaptive Compute Allocation for Diffusion-Based Speech Enhancement with Conformal Risk Control
+# Risk-Controlled Adaptive Compute Allocation for Diffusion Speech Enhancement

-Official implementation accompanying our work on adaptive diffusion inference using **Conformal Risk Control (CRC)** and **CVaR-Conformal Risk Control (CVaR-CORC)**.
+Official implementation accompanying our work on adaptive diffusion inference using **CVaR-Conformal Risk Control**.

 The method reduces the average number of diffusion samples generated during inference while providing statistical guarantees on enhancement quality degradation relative to a reference policy.